Keep in mind that bipolar disorder is a mental illness

 Help them seek treatment for alcoholism or addiction

-It is quite common for alcoholism or addiction to coincide with bipolar disorder.
+It is quite common for alcohol use disorder or substance use to coincide with bipolar disorder.
 People struggling with bipolar disorder may drink excessively or take illegal or recreational drugs during manic episodes, and they may turn to drugs and alcohol as a coping mechanism during depressive episodes.
 Both alcohol and drugs worsen the symptoms and severity of bipolar disorder, increasing the risk of mood swings, depression, violence and suicide.

 If you think that your loved one is abusing alcohol or is addicted to drugs, help them seek treatment immediately and speak to their medical provider.
-There are several programs that can assist people who are recovering addicts as well, and it is a good idea to help your loved one with bipolar disorder find a program that will increase their chances of a successful addiction recovery.
+There are several programs that can assist people who are recovering users as well, and it is a good idea to help your loved one with bipolar disorder find a program that will increase their chances of a successful substance use recovery.

 As your loved one begins to treat their depression, they’ll need plenty of support and encouragement from friends and family.
 Offer positive feedback on the progress they’ve made.
 Encourage them to get involved in activities they might enjoy, such as playing a recreational sport or joining a book club.
 If they’ve had to leave a particularly stressful job because of its effects on their bipolar disorder, encourage them to find a more fulfilling form of employment.
 For example, if they enjoy working with animals, they might offer dog walking or pet sitting services through a company like Rover or if they enjoy writing or graphic design, they might take on projects using Upwork.
 When you can help them find activities and professional opportunities that are more beneficial to their overall wellbeing, you’ll be playing a very essential and important role in their recovery.